 New Brunswick’s three unique coastlines, miles of untouched nature and panoramic views will capture hearts and camera lenses, alike.
 The bustling cities and charming villages each adorn unique culture and authentic cuisine.
 The infectious Acadian “joie de vivre” gets toes tapping.
 The Bay of Fundy is home to multiple UNESCO biosphere reserves and the highest tides in the world.
 These are best experienced at the famous Hopewell Rocks; where you can walk the ocean floor and 6 hours later, kayak the tides that have risen over four stories high.Read More

-Welcome to Newfoundland and Labrador, Canada, the most easterly edge of North America.
-This is where the sun rises first and where Vikings landed over 1,000 years ago.
+Newfoundland Tour Packages explore the most easterly edge of North America.
+Newfoundland and Labrador is where the sun rises first and where Vikings landed over 1,000 years ago.
 This place is home to the oldest settlement and the oldest city in North America, but is the youngest province of Canada.
 A vast land, with a relatively small population, Newfoundland and Labrador has some of the friendliest people you'll ever meet.
 Here, you can immerse yourself in wilderness solitude one day and embrace a vibrant culture at the cutting edge of the contemporary western world the next.Read More

 Create a Magical Northern Adventure in the Northwest Territories.
 View awesome displays of Northern Lights at midnight in autumn and winter.
 Fish for world class trophies on one of our super-sized lakes in the long days of northern summer.
 Or you could drive across the Arctic Circle to the amazing Mackenzie Delta, on the Dempster Highway.Read More